 Students working on mobility with wheelchairs

-• Only a handful of universities nationwide offer a PhD in health sciences, and UWM offers the only such program in the state.
+• Only a handful of universities nationwide offer a health sciences doctorate, and UWM offers the only such program in the state.

 • The diversity of our programs, faculty and their research will allow you to develop interdisciplinary perspectives to broaden your scientific approach.